kchatr/stock-analysis/README.md

 This program is designed to quickly and efficently gather data on a specified ticker and analyze the stock's closing price, providing valuable metrics and statistics for trading.
 This is especially useful for day traders and swing traders.

+The goal of this is to allow traders to easily find relevant data and performance indicators quickly and efficiently.

 ## Installing & Running the Program
 1. Install Python or one of its distrtributions.
 2. Clone or download the repository